sonatype-nexus-community/iq-success-metrics/README.md

 ### Pre-requisites

+First of all, it is indispensable to enable Success Metrics collection in your IQ server.
+To do this, go to System Preferences (the little cog) and select Success Metrics from the options.
+Then click on Enable.

 This script utilizes Python 3.
 If you don't have Python 3 installed, you can follow [this step-by-step guide.](https://realpython.com/installing-python/)